rickellis/Arch-Linux-Install-Guide/README.md

     $   nano /etc/pacman.d/mirrorlist

 Then make sure that __only__ servers in your country are un-commented.
 Alternately (what I do), you can `shift + arrow down` to highlight servers you don't want and `Ctrl + K` to cut them.
-Save the file then run.
+Save the file.
 Then:

 Make a backup copy of the mirrorlist file: